Two Books Once Owned by Herman Melville Come to Swann

 Even if you’ve never read Moby Dick, you have no doubt heard of Herman Melville and his literary masterpiece.
-Today, August 1, 2019, we celebrate the author, now recognized as one of the cornerstones of American literature, on what would have been his 200th birthday.
-In honor of this occasion, we’ve pulled together some recommended reading on Melville.
+August 2019 marked the author’s bicentennial.

 “I know not all that may be coming, but be it what it will, I’ll go to it laughing.“

 Melville purchased books often: sometimes from bookshops, sometimes from auctions; he sought them out while traveling or while at home in New York.
 He also bought books at a discount from his publishers.
 Recorded in an account statement from Harper and Brothers is Melville’s purchase of a 37-volume set of classics on March 19, 1849.
 After completing school, Melville’s primary source for the study of Greek and Roman literature was this Harper’s Classical Library.
 There are only two volumes from this set known to have survived to the present day: the 17th volume, which contained works by Euripides; and the 35th volume, which contained works by Juvenal (and Samuel Johnson).
 These are the volumes being offered on October 10.